Browsing Web Browser Tools

 Nir Sofer

-Browserosaurus v20.8.0 A browser prompter for macOS Browserosaurus is an open-source (GPLv3 license), browser prompter for macOS.
+Browserosaurus v20.11.0 A browser prompter for macOS Browserosaurus is an open-source (GPLv3 license), browser prompter for macOS.
 It works by setting itself as the default browser; any clicked links in non-browser apps are now sent to Browserosaurus where you are presented with a menu of all your installed browsers.
 You may now decide which app you’d like to continue opening the link with.
-Changes v20.8.0 feat: support InPrivate browsing in Microsoft Edge by @eucrasia in #680 feat: support InPrivate browsing in Thorium add Chromium-Gost support by @AnimeshTalukdar in #683 feat: add support for New and Classic Microsoft Teams by @araemo in #681 This download is for the MacOS Apple Silicone version.
-If you need the MacOS Intel version, download here.
+Changes: v20.8.0 feat: add support for PrivateWindow and PublicWindow browser apps by @skgreg in #705 feat: add support for Zen and Twilight (Zen Beta) by @typeofweb in #706 This download is for the macOS Apple Silicone version (very bottom of page).
+If you need the macOS Intel version, download here.
 Click here to visit the author's website.

 Will Stone